course-details-portlet

 Learning methods and activities

 The course is organized in cooperation with external partners in Norway and/or abroad.
-Each course project has a project leader who supervises students throughout the group project.
 The course stresses both theoretical and practical work: lectures, screenings, guest presentations, field trips, group discussions and readings may be employed.
-If feasible the course will conclude with a public presentation of the thematic collaboration.
 Additional information will be provided at the start of the semester.

-Each course project has a project leader who supervises students at each stage of the group project.
 Each course is organised in cooperation with external partners at NTNU, in the city or elsewhere.
+If possible the course will collaborate with relevant conference or festival.
 The course stresses both theoretical and practical work: lectures, screenings, guest presentations, field trips, group discussions, readings will be employed.
-Each project concludes with a public presentation of the research and artistic results.
+The course include a public presentation of the research and artistic results and make use of the Research catalogue as and the videostudio of the department as online production and outcome platforms.
 Additional information will be provided at the start of the semester.

 Specific conditions